sakshimulekar/Doctor-Appointment-Booking-App/README.md

 # Medicure

 This is a small web application for booking appointments with doctors.
 It allows users to search for doctors by name, specialty, or location, view their availability, and book appointments online.
-The application is built using Javascript, React-Redux, HTML, CSS, and Chakra-UI, with some additional libraries like ApexCharts for data visualization.
+The application is built using Javascript, React-Redux, HTML, CSS, and Chakra-UI, with some additional libraries like ApexCharts,React to print for data visualization.

 ## Features